runwayml/learn/docs/create/train-models.md

 RunwayML Training Experiments will accept individual datasets that total less than 5GB in combined file size and less than 25K images in total number.
 That's a lot, we know.
 Generally, the more data you collect, the better your model will be at generating synthetic images that look like they came from your original dataset, but a starting recommendation is to gather around 500-5,000 images.
 Some users, however, have been pleased with the results of a model trained on as few as 300 images.

 ### From where?
-Are you an illustrator, painter, photographer, architect, graphic designer, fashion designer, textile artist, [asemic writer](https://en.wikipedia.org/wiki/Asemic_writing), musician who reads sheet music, or someone who works with visual marks in some form?
+Are you an illustrator, painter, photographer, architect, set designer, graphic designer, fashion designer, textile artist, [asemic writer](https://en.wikipedia.org/wiki/Asemic_writing), musician who reads sheet music, or someone who works with or is inspired by visible marks in some form?
 Then you likely already have a good amount of visual material on which to train a generative image model.

 Here are some strategies* for creating (or inflating) datasets from existing bodies of work:
 * If you don't have digital copies, take photographs of your work!